chaoukimachreki/Pong__in_Cpp/README.md

 1 - visual studio community edition : make sure to download the vs community edition with the game development packages, you'll be prompted to choose your download type. you wont miss it , at the time of writing the whole thing is about 2.4 gb.

-2- now the tricky part is linking your project to the SDL , SOIL and GLEW libraries. for this check this link: https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php.
+2- clone the repo ,  you'll see two .cpp files, one header file and the libraries zip file called External- extract it.

-2.1 clone the repo ,  you'll see two .cpp files, one header file and the libraries folder called External.
+2.1 now the tricky part is linking your project to the SDL , SOIL and GLEW libraries. for this check this link: https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php.

 2.2 Start a new project and add the found .cpp and .h files to the source files located in the explorer pane.

 press the green triangle up to build the game !